Website Design & Development – How to make websites work on many levels.

 Being distinct is what branding is all about.

-Unfortunately, most business owners have no idea what “distinct” looks like in a website.
+Unfortunately, most business owners have no idea what “distinctive” looks like in a website.
 And web programmers have a hard time disrupting the conventions of their tech-driven business, so you can’t rely on them for design innovation.

 The conceptual level of your website revolves around your core brand concept — that one, engaging idea that goes beyond your product and price, and touches on a deeper meaning for your business.